VitorFigm/FIGHT_ME/README.md

 # FIGHT_ME

-A fighting game made only with pure javascript
+A fighting game made only with vanilla javascript

 ### [Click here to play](https://vitorfigm.github.io/FIGHT_ME/)